 - Separate Amenities Act of 1953 was a law of the racial segregation of public premises, vehicles and services.
 This meant that from public transport, entrances, to toilets, beaches and even benches were made separate for whites and non-whites.

-- Native Resettlement Act of 1954, was the Act that legalized the forced removal of blacks within or close to white areas.
-This law was initially seen in action during the Sophiatown forceful removal of black people within and near the magisterial district of Johannesburg.
+- Native Resettlement Act of 1954, was the Act that legalized the forced removal of black people within or close to white areas.
+This law was initially seen in action during the Sophiatown forceful removals.
+Where homes were demolished, families were separated with brute force by Apartheid police.
 Then National Party head of state D.F.
 Malan on 9 February 1955 sent 2000 Apartheid policemen armed with guns, stunt grenades and demolition trucks to Sophiatown.
 Displacing about 60 000 residents to be relocated to a township called Meadowlands with no toilets, water and electricity.

 Essentially, the white population received the best property , education, infrastructure and services.
 Racism was the law and non-whites the collateral damage thereof.
 As a result several resistance movements emerged during Apartheid throughout South African townships.
 To resist and combat violent institutionalized prejudice against non-white bodies.
 These movements with the leadership of certain political parties led various anti-colonial and anti-apartheid resistance movements that included the: